 Phonics

-• In the Nursery, children receive daily oral blending and language development through high quality stories and rhymes.
+• In our Nursery, children follow the Little Wandle Letters and Sounds Revised ‘Foundations for Phonics’ guidance.
+The focus is on daily oral blending and language development through high quality stories and rhymes.

-• In Reception and Year1, children are following the progression within the Little Wandle Letters and Sounds Revised programme.
+• In Reception and Year 1, children follow the progression within Little Wandle Letters and Sounds Revised programme.
 Phonics is taught daily and there is a review session on a Friday.

 • By the end of Reception, children will have been taught up to the end of phase 4.

-• Reception lessons start at 10 minutes, with daily additional oral blending – increasing to 20 minutes as soon as possible.
+• Reception lessons start at 15 minutes, with daily additional oral blending – increasing quickly to 30 minutes.

 Reading practice sessions

-• Children across Reception, Year 1 and Year 2 apply their phonics knowledge by using a fully matched decodable reader in a small group reading practice session.
+• Children across Reception, Year 1, Year 2 (and beyond if appropriate) apply their phonics knowledge by using a fully matched decodable reader in a small group reading practice session.

 • The sessions follow the model set out in Little Wandle Letters and Sounds Revised.

-• The children are then allocated an e-copy of the same book to read at home the following week to ensure success is shared with the family.
+• The children then take the same book home to ensure success is shared with the family.

 How do we assess phonic knowledge?

-• In Reception and Year 1, at the end of each week there is a review session which recaps the learning.
+• In Reception, Year 1 and Year 2 at the end of each week there is a review session which recaps the learning.
 There are also whole review weeks (pre-planned and bespoke review weeks to address gaps identified by the class teacher’s ongoing formative assessment).

-• Children identified in Reception and Year 1 as in danger of falling behind are immediately identified and daily ‘keep up’ sessions are put in place – sessions follow the Little Wandle Letters and Sounds Revised programme.
+• Children identified in reception, year 1 and year 2 as in danger of falling behind are immediately identified and daily ‘keep up’ sessions are put in place – these sessions follow the Little Wandle Letters and Sounds Revised programme.

-• In Reception and Year 1, the children are assessed at the end of every half term using the Little Wandle Letters and Sounds Revised assessment tracker.
+• In Reception and Year 1, the children are assessed at the end of every half term using the Little Wandle Letters and Sounds Revised assessments.

-• The children in Year 1 sit the Phonics Screening Check in the summer term.
+• Children in Year 1 complete the statutory Phonics Screening Check in the summer term.

-• Children who do not pass the Phonics Screening Check in Year 1, will re-sit this in Year 2.
+• Children who do not meet the expected standard in the Phonics Screening Check in Year 1, will complete this in Year 2.
+Support continues to be put in place for these children.

 If you are a parent and would like more information about how to support your child with phonics at home, please follow this link to find the Reception and Year 1 overview as well as videos of the sound pronunciations, letter formation sheets and other helpful resources.